 Pro tip: When selecting spinach, opt for baby spinach in raw recipes, and large, dark green mature leaves for cooked dishes.
 Baby spinach also works in cooked dishes.

-Perfect at any time of the year, this satisfying lentil and spinach soup features the rich meaty flavor of brown or green lentils alongside lighter ingredients such as fresh tomatoes, zucchini, celery, and carrots.
+This satisfying lentil and spinach soup features the rich meaty flavor of brown or green lentils alongside lighter ingredients such as fresh tomatoes, zucchini, celery, and carrots.
 Turn off the heat and stir in fresh baby spinach, adding a splash of lemon juice for brightness.
 Pro tip: Almost any soup benefits from a splash of lemon juice at the end of cooking, and be sure to season with salt and pepper to taste.
-One commenter shares: “Love this soup.
-I added extra cumin and sage and paprika.
-Delicious!
-I also roast potatoes on the side to add, sweet potato and baking potatoes.
-Can’t go wrong with this soup.”
-Also check out our other Lentil and Spinach Soup recipe, which includes butternut squash for a thicker, stew-like consistency.

 Raw spinach, parsley, and cilantro offer fresh flavor to this gorgeous green chickpea dip.
 At the same time, lime juice lends a delicate citric sharpness, and a garnish of scallions keeps things lively.
 Serve with pita squares or crudités, or spread it on bread or a whole wheat tortilla with salad ingredients.